KostaBinov27/vote/README.md

 - Yes / No buttons for voting under each post
 - One time voting feature per post
-- Displaying voting statistics after votaing
+- Displaying voting statistics after voting
-- Responsive desing
+- Responsive design
 - Meta widget included in the posts

 ## Technologies used in this plugin